-Genetically-Engineered Ingredients: Ecuador's Food Labeling Regulation and INEN's technical standard 022 (NTE INEN 022) stipulate that all processed food products with a GE-content of 0.9 percent or greater are required to state on the front panel label that the product contains GE-content in Spanish "CONTIENE TRANSGENICOS."
-The word "TRANSGENICO" must be included after the ingredient on the ingredients list
+Genetically Engineered Ingredients: Ecuador's Food Labeling Regulation and INEN's technical standard 022 (NTE INEN 022) require that all processed food products with a GE content of 0.9 percent or greater contain a front panel label that the product contains GE content in Spanish "CONTIENE TRANSGENICOS."
+The ingredients list must include the word "TRANSGENICO" at the end.